Social Media for Photographers: A Guide and Usage Comparison

 • Art Buyers and Collectors: Often explore niche platforms like VSCO or specialized groups within larger platforms like Facebook.

-The Benefits of Focusing on Fewer Platforms
+4. Focus on Fewer Platforms

 While it might be tempting to have a presence on every platform, spreading yourself too thin can dilute your efforts and lead to burnout.
 Focusing on a few platforms allows you to: